Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-device-reconnection.md

 A `Reconnecting` event will always be followed by either a `Reconnect` or a `Disconnect` event, depending on whether the connection could be re-established or not. `Reconnecting` events are always tied to loss of traffic.
 To ensure inactivity doesn't trigger a reconnection, the transport uses heartbeats to monitor the liveness of the connection.

-A `Reconnect` event may be generated on its own, without a preceding `Reconnecting` event.
-This is used to indicate that a reconnection occured, but without any discernible loss of traffic.
-Such reconnections can occur when running directly over UDP (without DTLS), where connections are not tied to IP addresses.

 Both events are generated server-side and client-side, but reconnections are only initiated client-side.
 That is, active servers (servers who change IP address) are not supported.
 The only exception is when using Relay, where both client and server are acting as “clients” of the Relay server (in this scenario it is active Relay servers that are not supported).

 ## Examples